-To make someone’s business more efficient via work with visuals, one has to become a more efficient graphic designer.
+To make someone’s business more efficient via work with visuals, one has to become a more efficient graphic designer and employ best practices.
 Become a faster graphic designer.
 It’s a no-brainer.

 What does it mean, though?
 How to estimate it?
-And how to design a project better?
+And how to create an efficient design project and make it better?

 So, before we proceed with ways to design better and faster, let’s try to figure something out.